List of Marvel Comics characters: S: Neal Saroyan

-Neal Saroyan in other media

-Neal Saroyan will appear in Wonder Man (2025), portrayed by Ed Harris.

 Savage Steel

 Savage Steel is a name used by several characters appearing in American comic books published by Marvel Comics.

-Disillusioned by the justice system and what they viewed as its lenient stance on crime, several officers of the New York City Police Department came together to form an organization that would kill criminals, rather than simply jailing them.
-Savage Steel is a powered armor created by Stane International for them based on technology stolen from Stark Enterprises and used by several members of the Cabal, including Paul Trent and former members Harry Lennox, Johnny Leone, and Jimmy Zafar.
-Zafar later reforms and becomes an ally of Darkhawk as Savage Steel.
+Disillusioned by the justice system and what they viewed as its lenient stance on crime, a number of New York City Police Department officers came together to form an organization that would kill criminals, rather than simply jailing them.
+Calling themselves the "Cabal," the group commissioned Stane International to give them an edge in their crusade.
+Stane's company designed and manufactured a suit of powered armor, the "Savage Steel" battle-suit, based on technology stolen from Stark Enterprises.
+Different members of the Cabal all took turns wearing the suit, including Paul Trent and former members Harry Lennox, Johnny Leone, and Jimmy Zafar.
+Zafar later reformed and became an ally of Darkhawk.

 Rafael Scarfe

 Lt.
 Rafael 'Rafe' Scarfe is a character appearing in American comic books published by Marvel Comics.
 The character, created by Chris Claremont and Pat Broderick, first appeared in Marvel Premiere #23 (August 1975).

-Rafe is a Vietnam War veteran who returned to New York to become a police officer.
+Scarfe is a Vietnam War veteran who returned to New York to become a police officer.
 He grew close to his partner Misty Knight and when she lost her arm in a bomb explosion, Scarfe never left her side.
 He was a recurring ally of Iron Fist, and later Luke Cage when the two came together to form Heroes for Hire.
 Years later, in the "Shadowland" storyline, Scarfe later went rogue and tried to frame Daredevil for the murder of several criminals.
-He is later captured by his former partner Misty Knight.

-During the "Gang War" storyline, Scarfe is revealed to be the leader of the Heat, a group of police officers operating in Hell's Kitchen.
-Additionally, he receives aid from an anonymous benefactor, who sent the assassin Bellona to help out the Heat, and is provided a prototype arm cannon.

 Rafael Scarfe in other media

 Rafael Scarfe appears in Luke Cage, portrayed by Frank Whaley.
 This version is a corrupt NYPD detective at the 29th Precinct partnered with Misty Knight who secretly works for Cornell "Cottonmouth" Stokes.
-After internal affairs begin investigating him, Scarfe attempts to blackmail Stokes, who shoots him and leaves him for dead.
-Before dying, Scarfe tells Luke Cage and Claire Temple everything he knows about Stokes' criminal activities.
+After internal affairs begin investigating him, Scarfe attempts to blackmail Stokes, who fatally shoots him.

 Scaleface

-Scaleface is a character appearing in American comic books published by Marvel Comics.

-Scaleface is a mutant who can turn into a large dragon-like reptilian creature.
-She was a member of the Morlocks.
-After the Morlock Massacre, she and the surviving Morlocks come into conflict with the X-Men and the police before she is killed by the latter.
-Scaleface has remained dead since, but has temporarily been resurrected by the Black Talon and Selene.
+Scaleface is a mutant and a member of the Morlocks who can transform into a dragon-like reptilian creature.
+After the Morlock Massacre storyline, Scaleface, Blowhard, Berzerker, and Masque confront Iceman and Beast, falsely believing that they are threatening Leech and Caliban.
+A fight breaks out, with Leech neutralizing the powers on both sides.
+Eventually, the group calms down with the urging of Scaleface.
+As a group, they join with the remnants of X-Factor and make their way to safety.

+Dissatisfied with the conditions at X-Factor's HQ, the Morlocks sneak out, disguised and claiming to be the X-Factor 'cleaning staff'.
+Scaleface and the Morlocks are confronted by the police, who shoot and kill Scaleface.